Hardness of monadic second-order formulae over succinct graphs: Statement of the main result and proof outline

 Now we perform a reduction: we are given an instance $S$ of SAT with $s$ Boolean variables, and we produce a succinct graph representation $(N,C)$ such that $\SGR{N,C}\models\phi$ if and only if $S$ has at least one positive assignment.
 We take $N=2^s\cdot|\Omega|=2^s\cdot|Y|$ so that we have $2^s$ groups of $|\Omega|=|Y|$ vertex labels.
 For each vertex label ($n$-bit string), the circuit $C$ interprets the first $s$ bits as an assignment of the variables of $S$, and evaluates $S$ on that assignment.
 If it finds ``true'', then the corresponding $|\Omega|$ vertex labels realize a copy of $\Omega$ in $\SGR{N,C}$.
 If it finds ``false'', then the corresponding $|Y|$ vertex labels realize a copy of $Y$ instead.
 Consequently, $\SGR{N,C}$ contains as many copies of $\Omega$ as positive assignments for $S$, and as many copies of $Y$ as negative assignments for $S$.
 This completes the reduction: if there is at least one positive assignment, the defining property of $\Omega$ guarantees that the graph satisfies $\phi$.
 Otherwise, the graph is only a pack of disjoint copies of $Y$, which does not satisfy $\phi$.

-This whole construction can be performed in polynomial time because $\Omega$ and $Y$ do not depend on $S$: they only depend on $\phi$, hence they are constants (recall that $\phi$ is \emph{not} part of the input of the problem).
-The only part of $C$ that depends on $\phi$ is the evaluation of $S$, but both are encoded as Boolean circuits, which is easy to implement.
+This whole construction can be performed in polynomial time because $\Omega$ and $Y$ do not depend on $S$: they only depend on $\phi$, hence they are of constant size (recall that $\phi$ is \emph{not} part of the input of the problem).
+The only part of $C$ that depends on $S$ is the evaluation of $S$ which is easy to implement as a Boolean circuit.

 Of course, things are not that simple.
 First problem: we are actually unable to control whether $\Omega$ (called a \emph{saturating graph}) turns every graph into a model or every graph into a countermodel.
-In the latter case, we will have to symmetrize all the remainder of the proof (in particular, $Y\sqcup\dots\sqcup Y$ will have to be a model), and in that case we will get \coNP-hardness instead of \NP-hardness.
-On the other hand, it turns out that $\Omega$ does not depend on $\phi$, but only on the quantifier rank of $\phi$, which is pretty amusing.
+In the latter case, we will have to symmetrize all the remainder of the proof (in particular, $Y\oplus\dots\oplus Y$ will have to be a model), and in that case we will get \coNP-hardness instead of \NP-hardness.
+On the other hand, perhaps surprisingly, it turns out that $\Omega$ does not depend on $\phi$, but only on its the quantifier rank.
+It may be big but, being constant, its clique-width is also treated as a constant.
 The details are explained in Section~\ref{sec:saturating}.